-Isiah Thomas is one of the best point guards in NBA history, known as the leader of the infamous Detroit Pistons “Bad Boys.”
-Thomas proved people wrong throughout his illustrious career numerous times, proving that size doesn’t matter if you play big and with heart.
-But that gritty style of play led the “Bad Boys” into probably the most hated team in NBA history.
-Sure, that style won them championships, but it didn’t buy them any friends around the league.
+Isiah Thomas is one of the best point guards in NBA history, known as the leader of the infamous Detroit Pistons "Bad Boys."
+Thomas proved people wrong throughout his illustrious career numerous times, showing that size doesn't matter if you play big and with a lot of heart.
+But that gritty style of play led the "Bad Boys" to be portrayed as one of the most hated teams in the history of the NBA.
+Sure, that style won them championships, but it didn't buy them any friends around the league.

 So even though Isiah was a loveable guy, being the leader of the most hated team in the whole NBA shined over that, getting him into rivalries with numerous players - most notably Michael Jordan.
 The MJ rivalry was so notorious and significant that the pair of superstars clashed multiple times in the playoffs in the late '80s.
 The Pistons were the team to beat, and the Bulls didn't have enough firepower to get past them at the time.

 When the Bulls finally managed to beat them in 1991, on the way to their first championship, the rivalry reached its peak when the Pistons walked off without shaking hands.
 That move would stir some controversy and play a considerable part in Isiah being left off the Dream Team, apparently to Jordan's request.

 So it is no surprise that the two never clicked even after retiring, as both never shy away from calling each other out in interviews, refusing to share too much praise between them.
 So when Isiah was asked who his GOAT is in an interview with Rex Chapman, it was no surprise Kareem was his pick over Michael.
 Isiah shared share his reasoning behind the choice.